Sales engineering: When to include Specialists and SMEs

 In an ideal world, your salespeople would never need help from a billable person during the sales process.
 In reality, salespeople need input and advice from your billable team—especially when you’re evaluating a complex custom engagement.
 That’s where “sales engineering” comes in.

-Today, we’ll review how to decide—including 10 factors that drive when to get sales engineering help from otherwise billable employees.
+Today, we’ll review how to decide—including a 10-item checklist that drives when to get sales engineering help from otherwise billable employees.
 But first, let’s get on the same page about some key definitions.

 What is “sales engineering”?